goranrsbg/cv/README.md

-openshift-jee-sample
+# openshift-jee-sample
 ====================

-A sample app to be deployed on openshift environments
+A sample app to be deployed on openshift environment.

-Note: to build this repository with maven you must specify "-Popenshift", eg "mvn clean package -Popenshift"